Updated June 5, 2023

 Another unique advantage was that many companies have factories or “Technology Workshops” mostly within an hour’s drive.

 Onsite visits to explore more technical aspects of potential or confirmed orders are easily accomplished.
 Many, if not most, visitors to the show avail themselves of a factory, workshop, or R & D facility visit.

 This aspect of the event continues to provide a good advantage.
 If you visit the Taipei Show and then elect to do some factory visits, you’ll have a little more hassle getting down to Taichung.

 But that alone is not enough of a hassle to make a Taichung Bike Week visit a reasonable substitute for the Taipei Show.
 The High Speed Rail gets you from Taipei to Taichung in around 50 minutes.

 And now the MRT rail system that began operating in the Covid-19 affected years following the 2019 edition of the show has made connecting to the venues from Taichung’s High Speed Rail station much easier.

-Getting off at the Taichung City Hall station delivers you right at The Lin hotel wedding venue located right behind the station on Taiwan Boulevard.
+Getting off at the Taichung City Hall station delivers you right at The Lin hotel wedding venue located directly behind the station on Taiwan Boulevard.

 Booths were quick to appear alongside the room-based meeting spaces as the show developed over the years.

 You now can’t enter any venue without encountering thickets of booths on most of the floors set aside for the Show in each hotel venue.

 You can’t help but notice the smaller brands or companies, many of which are startups—often backed by much larger companies as silent partners—maximizing their physical visibility on the floor in order to come to the attention of the considerable volume of browsing visitors and participants.